e-aakash/e-aakash.github.io/about.md

 Hi
 I am E. Aakash

-I am currently working as Software Engineer in Honeywell Connected Enterprise.
+I am currently working as Software Engineer in Amazon, working in Identity space.
+I previously worked at Honeywell Connected Enterprise.
 I completed B.Tech. in Mechanical Engineering with minor in Computer Science Engineering from IIT Bombay.

 I am interested in and exploring containerization technologies, like docker & lxc, and learning orchestration (yes, K8s!)